THE TRUTH ABOUT TITHING (Part I)

 They could own no land nor have any other income.

 Pastors, are you following this principle today?
 Most certainly not!
-All pastors not
+Pastors not only

-only own their own homes, but they own airplanes, helicopters, and businesses
+own their own homes, but some own airplanes, helicopters, and businesses that

 Why are you subjecting the people to some of the Law and not all of the Law?
 We